China state media slams Aston Martin over handling of sports car recall

 "Higher levels of technology and quality are the ultimate solution for the unjust stereotype of 'Made in China' as cheap and copycat," Xinhua said.

-Officials at Aston Martin in Britain could not immediately be reached for comment.
+Officials at Aston Martin in Britain could not be reached for comment.

-The Aston Martin recall, involving 17,590 cars, highlights the challenges global carmakers face in securing parts thousands of miles away in China.
+The recall, involving 17,590 cars, highlights the challenges global carmakers face in securing parts thousands of miles away in China.

 The documents said Kexiang was a third-tier supplier contracted to mould accelerator pedal arms by a Hong Kong company, Fast Forward Tooling, which in turn was contracted by a manufacturer based in Britain.